erikarvstedt/extra-container/README.md

 ## Implementation

-Take a NixOS config with container definitions, assign dummy values to some required options like `fileSystems."/"` and build the resulting system derivation.
+The script works like this: Take a NixOS config with container definitions, assign dummy values to some required options like `fileSystems."/"` and build the resulting system derivation.

 Now link the container files from system derivation to the main system, like so:
 ```